 January 2027: no clients 40% dependent on thermal coal earnings

 January 2030: no clients 10% dependent on thermal coal earnings

-The fact remains that any new coal power projects threaten a safe climate.
+The fact remains that any support of the coal industry threatens a safe climate.

 The Executive Director of the International Energy Agency has stated that to limit temperature rises to 2ºC, let alone the 1.5ºC scientists recommend, “We have no room to build anything that emits CO2 emissions.”
 Oxford University researchers have found that in addition to no pipeline CO2 emitting power plants being built, over 20% of current global capacity would have to be stranded to meet the goals of the Paris climate agreement.

-These projects are also represent material business risk.
-Any new credit exposure to coal power projects faces transition risk due to international efforts to meet the goals of the Paris Agreement.
+These investments also represent material business risk.
+Any new credit exposure to fossil fuels faces transition risk due to international efforts to meet the climate goals of the Paris agreement.

 We call on the banks to:

-- Stop financing all new coal power with no exception
+- Stop financing all new coal power and mining with no exception

 - Improvement of disclosure of physical and transitional climate risks in order for shareholders to better manage their own portfolios